 Finra told brokers that provide educational information to 401(k) plan participants to monitor those activities to make sure that they don't cross the line into IRA sales recommendations.

-.
+Plan benchmarking assistance.
 Your investment advisor should be able to facilitate the production of a benchmarking report for your plan periodically - free of charge.
-Plan design consulting.

 Hopefully you will find that your investment adviser is checking all of these boxes for your plan.